LeonardoGentile/react-mobx-router5/README.md

 return createElement(ComponentToRender, {route});
 ```

-The `Route` component does these two operations for you.
+The `RouteView` component does these two operations for you.

 **Description**

-It fetch which component to render from the route configuration and renders it, additionally passing the `route` as prop to the generated component.
+It fetch which component to render from the route configuration and renders it.
+All props not listed below will be passed trough to the new generated component additionally passing the `route` prop.

 **Props**

 - `route`: the `routerStore.route` __object__.
 This is required or pass the routerStore instead
-- `routerStore`: If you don't pass the current route then pass the router store and the component will grab routerStore.route for you
+- `routerStore`: If you don't pass the `route` prop then pass the router store and the component will grab `routerStore.route` for you
-- `routeNodeName`: the name of the route for the React component from where to re-render (transition node)
+- `routeNodeName`: the name of the route for the React component from where to re-render (route node)
-- `routes`: nested routes configuration array (with an extra `component` field for each route)
+- `routes`: nested routes configuration array (with the extra `component` field for each route)

 **Example**

 ```
 //Main.jsx: the root routeNode ('')
-import React, {createElement, Route} from "react";
+import React, {createElement} from "react";
-import {routeNode, getComponent} from "react-mobx-router5";
+import {routeNode, RouteView} from "react-mobx-router5";
 import routes from "../../routes";

 const routeNodeName = '';

 class Main extends React.Component {
   render(){
-	const route = this.props.routerStore.route;
+	const currentRoute = this.props.routerStore.route;
-	// The generated component will receive the `route` prop return <Route routes={routes} routeNodeName={routeNodeName} route={route} />;
+	// The generated component will receive an extra `route` prop return <RouteView route={currentRoute} routeNodeName={routeNodeName} routes={routes} otherProp='hello' myOtherProp='bye' />;
   }
 }

 export default routeNode('')(Main);
 ```

+Notice in the above example that the newly generated component will receive these props: `route`, `otherProp` and `myOtherProp`.

 ### About PropTypes